Sunday, July 09, 2006

 Assembly:

+Chill metal bowl in freezer for 10-15 minutes.
 Pour in heavy cream.
 By hand or with machine, whip cream into soft peaks.
-Add remaining 1 teaspoon sugar, vanilla extract and vinegar.
-Whip again.
+Add sugar, vanilla extract, and balsamic vinegar.
+Fold together gently.
 The cream will be a taupe-y sort of color.
 Serve berries with cream.

-Kitchen Witch Tip:
+Kitchen Witch Tip

 2 comments: